bump-sh/docs/src/_guides/bump-sh-tutorials/generate-sdks-with-speakeasy.md

 ## Step 6: Applying Code Sample Overlays on Bump.sh Deployments

-Get the API deployed with overlays is very similar, only instead of creating the overlay ourselves we can let the `bump deploy` command take care of that.
+Deploying to Bump.sh with overlays is very similar, only instead of creating the overlay ourselves we can let the `bump deploy` command take care of that.
 Whatever continuous integration solution is being used will be fairly similar, but in GitHub Actions it look like this:

 ```yaml
 # .github/workflows/bump.yml